-With its many nutritional benefits, the bottomline is still consumption in moderation.
-Always weigh the benefits with the ill-effects, especially if one is pregnant, lactating or is sick and have some undiagnosed illness.
+With its many nutritional benefits, the bottom line is still consumption in moderation.
+Always weigh the benefits with the ill-effects, especially if one is pregnant, lactating, or is sick and has some undiagnosed illness.

 On the other hand, Irish Moss drink is a very popular drink in the Caribbeans and among the Irish and the Norwegians.
 While the recipes here are non-alcoholic, it is very easy to spike a glass with some gin or whiskey.